hoonzis/hoonzis.github.io/_drafts/2009-12-28-mapbox-turf-realstate-analysis.md

     .interpolate(d3.interpolateRgb)
     .range(["white", "red"]);
 ```
 The last step would be to add click event handler.
 We can do that by attaching a function to the *click* event of the Mapbox layer.
-This function takes as parameter, which contains some mouse event information such as position of the coursor, but it holds also the layer, which we can use to access the feature and the metadata that we have stored there before.
+This function takes as parameter, which contains some mouse event information such as position of the cursor, but it holds also the layer, which we can use to access the feature and the metadata that we have stored there before.

 ```javascript
 cityPartsLayer.on("click", function (e) {